Samer-Alnajjar/reading-notes/README.md

 * **Sunday-13/12/2020**
   * Markdown.
-    1. Add a #, then type anything it will be a heading 1 in html.
+    1. Add a # it will be a heading 1 in html.
     2. Add a * in the Start of a line to create unordered list.
     3. Add a 1- in the Start of a line to create ordered list.
     4. http://google.com - automatic!